Gym Class Heroes: 2011–2019: The Papercut Chronicles II and hiatus

 McCoy had discussed the band's new album, The Papercut Chronicles II, "We're about 12 demos deep.
 All I got to say is it's definitely going back to the essence of Gym Class Heroes, which is four dudes sitting in a room, vibing off each other and making organic, dark metal."
 On June 9, 2011, Gym Class Heroes released a song entitled "Stereo Hearts" which features Adam Levine from Maroon 5.
 It was the first single to be released from The Papercut Chronicles II.
 It became available for download on iTunes on June 14, 2011.
 It peaked at No. 4 on the Billboard Hot 100.
 On October 18, 2011, Gym Class Heroes released a song entitled "Life Goes On" which features Oh Land.
 It is the first and only promotional single to be released from The Papercut Chronicles II.
 On October 31, the band released their second single of the album, "Ass Back Home", featuring Neon Hitch via iTunes.
 The third single "The Fighter" features Ryan Tedder from OneRepublic and was released on November 8, 2011, one week before the album's release on November 15.
 On November 20, 2011, Gym Class Heroes performed "Stereo Hearts" with Adam Levine on the American Music Awards of 2011.
 The video for the fourth single, "Martyrial Girls", premiered on Fueled by Ramen's YouTube channel on August 27, 2012.
 Following the release of the single, the group ceased activity and entered a hiatus.

 In 2018, the band returned to playing live, opening for 311 and The Offspring on their Never Ending Summer Tour.
 They were set to perform on the Vans Warped Tour 25th Anniversary Show in Atlantic City before abruptly breaking up again.
 In 2019, McCoy stated in an interview that Gym Class Heroes was still on a hiatus, with an uncertain duration.

-2023–present: Reunion performances
+2023–present: Reunion performances and Upcoming sixth album

 On October 11, 2022, When We Were Young Festival announced the band as part of the line-up for the 2023 edition of the festival.
 In April 2023, the band was announced to be touring with All Time Low, for the latter's The Sound of Letting Go on Tour.

 In April 2025, Gym Class Heroes were inducted into the Rochester Music Hall of Fame.
+The group is scheduled to embark on the North American Back To Basics Tour with Lupe Fiasco and B.o.B in 2026.

+On July 10, 2026, they released a new single titled "Universal Language", their first new song in 14 to 15 years since The Papercut Chronicles II and the song serves as the lead single to their upcoming sixth album.